ISDuBA/ISDuBA/docs/README.md

 # Get Started

-Learn how to test or setup your own ISDuBA instance.
+Decide how to test or setup your own ISDuBA instance.
-When starting the application, you will be prompted to safe your aes_key.
-This can be ignored for test or development instances and is further explained in [the aes-keys section of the security considerations documentation](./security_considerations.md#aes-keys).

  1. Want to try ISDuBA for yourself?
 [Try our Docker setup](#docker-setup)
  2. Want to support the ISDuBA project with your own code?
 [Here's how to setup a development instance of ISDuBA](#development-setup)
  3. Want to use ISDuBA for yourself or your organization?
 [Here's how to setup ISDuBA for production](#production-setup)
  4. Having set up an instance of ISDuBA, you can read about what to do now within the [first steps guide](./first_steps.md)

+When starting the application, you will be prompted to safe your aes_key.
+This can be ignored for test or development instances and is further explained in [the aes-keys section of the security considerations documentation](./security_considerations.md#aes-keys).

 ## Docker-setup